-- (1) Reading of charge(s) by Hearing Body. - (2) Responding party's response of "responsible" or "not responsible." - (3) Hearing Body presents information regarding the charges. - (4) Responding party's opening statement and presentation of information. - (5) Reporting party's opening statement and presentation of information. - (6) Hearing Body's questioning of the Responding party, Reporting Party and/or witnesses. - (7) Hearing Body's asking of questions that were submitted by ing-the parties-in advance of the Formal Hearing to the Hearing Body. of Reporting party, witnesses, and/or Reporting Party.
-(This may include questions submitted to the Hearing Body for charges of sexual misconduct and abuse.
-See Section (j)(v)(5). - (8) Hearing Body's final questions of the Responding party. - (9) Parties may submit additional questions, if any, to the Hearing Body for consideration. - (8)(10) Hearing Body's asking of additional question, if any. - (9)(11) Responding party's closing remarks. - (10)(12) Reporting party's closing remarks. - (11)(13) Hearing is brought to a close. - (l) Deliberations.
+- (1) Reading of charge(s) by Hearing Body. - (2) Responding party's response of "responsible" or "not responsible." - (3) Hearing Body presents information regarding the charges. - (4) Responding party's opening statement and presentation of information. - (5) Reporting party's opening statement and presentation of information. - (6) Hearing Body's questioning of the Responding party, Reporting Party and/or witnesses. - (7) Hearing Body's asking of questions that were submitted by the parties in advance of the Formal Hearing. - (8) Hearing Body's final questions of the Responding party. - (9) Parties may submit additional questions, if any, to the Hearing Body for consideration. - (10) Hearing Body's asking of additional question, if any. - (11) Responding party's closing remarks. - (12) Reporting party's closing remarks. - (13) Hearing is brought to a close. - (1)(k) Deliberations.
 Deliberations by the Hearing Body are not part of the hearing and are confidential.
-Deliberations occur after the close of the hearing and are not recorded. - (m) Findings, Recommendation, and Determination. - () Announcement of Proposed Findings and Sanctions.
-Following deliberations, the Hearing Officer or the Representative will announce to the Responding party the proposed findings and any Sanctions.
-The announcement of the proposed findings and any Sanctions are recorded as part of the official hearing record.
+Deliberations occur after the close of the hearing and are not recorded. - (m)(1) Findings, Recommendation, and Determination. - (i) Presentment of Proposed Findings and Sanctions to Vice Provost.
+The Hearing Body's proposed findings and Sanctions must be presented to the Vice Provost